-The ESL market took about a century to blossom into the thriving industry it is today.
+ESL took about a century to blossom into the thriving industry it is today.
 However, what is moving the industry forward now?

-The current ESL market is enormous.
+The current market for ESL is enormous.
 So huge that it’s hard to comprehend how it could grow even more, but that’s what analysts are predicting will happen over the next 5-10 years.